-In fact, in this family, if the choice of the migrant was made by the head of the family Al Hassane, it was done at the cost of many heated discussions and disagreements between him and one of Oumar's aunts, Aby.
-Aby was vehemently opposed to the trip and stood up to the other family members and to the grandfather and head of the Al Hassane family.
+In the case of Oumar, the migration project and its financing were imagined, discussed, and specified over two years within the Diamanka family.
+During this of the Al Hassane family.
 In the local culture, decisions are normally made only after a consensus has been reached.
 As Aby did not agree, there was no consensus.
 Of course, she was a woman; and according to tradition, in some villages at least, a man's words and arguments have more value and weight than a woman's when it comes to making certain decisions.
 Aby was allowed to speak, and she was able to present her point of view; but only because she was of an advanced age.
 If she had been younger, she would not have had a say in a decision made by the main authority, here embodied by the men of the family but especially by the grandfather.
 Even though she had a say, the last word went to the head of the family, Al Hassane.